stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

     services.loadbalancers: "2"
 ```

-It indicates the resource constraints which is referred to create `ClusterResourceQuota` that limit aggregate resource consumption per `Tenant` .
+When several tenants share a single cluster with a fixed number of resources, there is a concern that one tenant could use more than its fair share of resources.
+Quota is a wrapper around OpenShift `ClusterResourceQuota`, which provides administrators to limit resource consumption per `Tenant`.
+For more details [Quota.Spec](https://kubernetes.io/docs/concepts/policy/resource-quotas/)

 ### 3. Template